harkirat2023/KhataBox--Inventory-B2B-Retail-Management-Platform/docs/DEPLOYMENT.md

 ### Sentry (Error Tracking)

-Configured in `backend/app/main.py:25-30`.
+Configured in `backend/app/main.py`.
 Initialized early in the startup sequence to catch all errors.

-- DSN is optional — Sentry is only initialized if `SENTRY_DSN` is set.
+- DSN is optional â€” Sentry is only initialized if `SENTRY_DSN` is set.
-- `traces_sample_rate=0.2` — samples 20% of transactions.
+- `traces_sample_rate=0.2` â€” samples 20% of transactions.
-- `send_default_pii=False` — personal identifiable information is not sent.
+- `send_default_pii=False` â€” personal identifiable information is not sent.
 - Environment tag auto-detected: `"production"` if DSN is set, `"development"` otherwise.

 ### PostHog (Product Analytics)

-Configured in `backend/app/main.py:35-36`.
+Configured in `backend/app/main.py`.
 API key is optional.

 ```python
 posthog.project_api_key = settings.POSTHOG_API_KEY